The Bob & Tom Show: History

 During Kristi's absence, Carlini had re-joined The Bob & Tom Show as news anchor (for all four hours each morning).
 After Kristi returned, Carlini appeared on a half-time basis for several days.

 On November 17, 2016, Bob and Tom were reunited during their induction into the Indiana Broadcasters Hall of Fame.
 On April 3, 2017, Bob made his first live on-air appearance since his retirement for the show's annual Cincinnati Reds Opening Day broadcast.
-On May 26, 2017, Bob made his second appearance and his first with Kristi Lee at the Indy 500 Carb Day show.
+On May 26, 2017, Bob made a second appearance at the Indy 500 Carb Day show.

 The "master control" seat, historically occupied by Bob, had been filled after his retirement mostly by Bob & Tom staffers who did not speak on the air until Ace Cosby joined the show in 2017 as its in-studio engineer and occasional on-air contributor.
 Cosby joined Bob & Tom flagship WFBQ in 1981 as an on-air personality and helped Kristi get her first job at the station.
 Tom refers to him as "the legendary Ace Cosby" as an homage to Cosby's 40 years of popularity with Indianapolis-area listeners and personal relationships with numerous rock musicians.

 National radio syndicator Westwood One granted a multi-year contract extension on May 1, 2018, to The Bob & Tom Show. iHeartMedia, corporate parent of flagship WFBQ "Q95" and another 12 of the show's 100+ syndication outlets, announced a renewed agreement on December 10, 2018, to continue airing the show on those iHeartMedia stations.

 Westwood One signed a multi-year agreement in October 2021 to continue airing the show on numerous Cumulus Media stations.
 The renewal was described as a "long-term deal."

 On June 27, 2022, Kristi was named as a member of the Indiana Broadcast Pioneers Hall of Fame Class of 2022, and the induction ceremony took place on October 4, 2022.

 The Indiana Broadcasters Association named Tom a recipient of their Lifetime Achievement Award on October 3, 2022, during the association's annual meeting.

 The Bob & Tom Show celebrated its 40th anniversary on the air at flagship WFBQ "Q95" on March 7, 2023.

 On July 21, 2023, Ron Sexton died at the age of 52.

 Dean Metcalf, who served as producer for 36 years, retired from the show in early 2024.
 Jason Hoffsetz is his successor.

 In April 2025, the show began to allow local affiliates to customize its broadcast with local segments and music.

+On April 17, 2026, Bob Kevoian died at the age of 75 after a three-year battle with stomach cancer.
+In a poignant yet funny conversation that aired live on WFBQ/Q95 late that same evening, Tom discussed Bob's death with Gunner.